 How the electric fan and air conditioning changed the way our ancestors kept their cool.

-Let us not allow 2007 to slide into the history books without taking note of an otherwise-overlooked anniversary: This year we celebrate the 125th birthday of the electric fan, invented in 1882 by Schuyler Skaats Wheeler.
+2017 marks the 135th birthday of the electric fan, invented in 1882 by Schuyler Skaats Wheeler.

-Oh, we know you're comfortably cool now, with autumn turning toward winter.
-But next summer when the mercury rises again, you'll be thankful for the ingenuity of the unheralded Dr. Wheeler, who has yet to even be inducted into the Inventors Hall of Fame (which does, however, have a place of honor for Willis Carrier, inventor of the air conditioner—a feat clearly impossible without the electric fan).
+It's not an invention that's often thought of, but it always comes in handy.
+When the summer heat rises, you'll be thankful for the ingenuity of the unheralded Dr. Wheeler, who has yet to even be inducted into the Inventors Hall of Fame (which does, however, have a place of honor for Willis Carrier, inventor of the air conditioner—a feat clearly impossible without the electric fan).
 The smelly truth is that our ancestors, bereft of such technology, spent their summers being hot and sweaty.

 Lotus leaves and peacock feathers